mcailleaux/WFRP4-FoundryVTT-wfrp4e-npc-generator/README.md

 })
 ```

+## Generation rules

+- Actor is created with npc template (creature template comming soon)
+- Actor have all his career skills, species skills, native tongue skill and basic skills
+  - All career skills have 5 x career level advance
+  - Majors species skill have 5 advance if not present in career
+  - Minors species skill have 3 advance if not present in career
+- Actor have all his career talent since the level 1 career and species talents
+  - Only one advance by talent
+  - Talent are added after Actor creation to attach effect
+- Actor have adverage characteristic
+  - Each characteristics have +/- 0-5
+  - All career characteristics have 5 x career level advance

 ## Comming soon

+- Add option to limit career choices by species career random table
 - Create a function to Prompt option to generate trappings or not
 - Generate actor with trapping
 - Create a function to Prompt a generation mode (simple or advanced)